 Dr Tom Constable notes three basic themes in the section leading up to Isaiah 41:10: “The pagans’ inability to refute Yahweh’s sovereignty, the promise to deliver fearful Israel, and the divine plan to use an ideal servant as redeemer.”

-Throughout this chapter there’s a clear emphasis to contrast the uniqueness and power of God to the other gods.
-Isaiah does this to assure the people of Israel that God loved them and had a future beyond their current circumstances.
+Throughout this chapter, there’s a clear emphasis on contrasting the uniqueness and power of God to that of other gods.
+Isaiah does this to assure the people of Israel that God loves them and has a future beyond their current circumstances.

 Let’s dive into the explanation of Isaiah 41:10.

+This verse paints a powerful picture of the strength of God.
 While this passage was addressed to the nation of Israel, there’s still some incredible truth for us today in the meaning of Isaiah 41:10.
-We are going to break down the key parts of this verse to see what it holds for us.
+We are going to break down the key parts of this verse to see what it has for us today.

 You might also like: What ‘Do Not Be Anxious About Anything’ Really Means and What ‘Cast You Worries Upon God Really Means